kevinchu-mexiporc/Intro-to-IM/finalProject/journal.md

   - Analog output to controll the speaker(X
   - Digital output of leds
   - A pole
-  - Four ultrasonic sensors
+  - Four ultrasonic sensors -> Four IR distance sensors (2022/05/05)
-  - Two servo motors
+  - Two servo motors(continuous rotation)
   - Bread board and circuts
   - A speaker(X
   - Some leds